 Places of learning must be many things to many people.
 Educators need a teaching environment that will support creativity and engage students.
-Administrators need a building that will represent the institution well, connect the community and inspire financial support.
+Administrators need a building that will represent the institution well, connect with the community and inspire financial support.
 When architects set out to design a new school or university building, stakeholder involvement is an important part of the process.

 One of the most important constituents, however, is often left out of the design process – students.

 “Sometimes, if architects aren’t intentional about including them, students can become a forgotten stakeholder,” FSB Senior Principal Fred Schmidt said.
 “Giving students a voice in the design process can bring them a sense of ownership and pride for the completed project.”

 Undergrads dream big, inspire design elements

 Schmidt said FSB typically recommends that education clients take student input into account as much as possible.
 Oklahoma State University’s College of Engineering, Architecture and Technology (CEAT) leadership fully supported this idea when the college enlisted FSB’s services to design its new undergraduate labs.